asdcid/12-trees/README.md

 $GATK IndexFeatureFile \
     -F $sample.filter.biallelic.vcf.gz
 ```
-### 8.5 Remove sites in the repeat regions
+### 8.5 Remove sites in the repeat and homopolymer regions
+Homopolymer here is defined as more than 6 identical nt.
+This script also count the SNPs according to: 1. all three replicates need to have the same genotype.
+But also, this needs to be true for EVERY branch at that site.
+2. at least one branch needs to have a genotype that's different from the other 7 branches at that site.

 ```
-custom python script
+removeRepeatSiteAndCalucate.py
 ```

 ### 9 Evaluating the quality of  variant callset